Illegally Yours: Reception

 The film was originally meant to come out on July 31, 1987.
 However, during a test screening, reportedly half the audience walked out and the release date was pushed back to May 1988.

 Associate producer Peggy Robertson said, "We went in knowing the film wasn't ready.
 Peter knew what was missing and had accommodated for it, but the audience didn't....
 Peter tried [to make the July release date] but it boiled down to, 'Do you want it quick or do you want it good?'
 We just finished filming in April, so I don't think anyone was surprised when it didn't work out."
 A DEG spokesman said, "It told us a movie was there and the audience we were aiming for (women between 18 and 25) was responding.
 That's the reason we're taking our time now.
 It's not just another programmer."

 The De Laurentis Group ran into financial troubles and the release date kept being delayed.
 This affected other films from the producer, as well.
 "All the films are in limbo until [the group's problems] are resolved", said Bogdanovich.
 "It takes a lot of time because there's a lot of banks and different people involved, but I'm assured by DEG that it will come out either by them or another distributor...
 It's been a tough ride for Dino.
 He's just had a hard run of luck."

 "We showed this picture to kids, and they were screaming", he said.
 "Critics have to say, 'Bogdanovich is doing this in the tradition of screwball comedy' because that's what it is and they're stuck with saying it.
 But kids just see that [Rob Lowe] is falling down, and there's an excitement about that because they haven't seen it before."

 Bogdanovich said he had "high hopes for" the film "but it was re-cut completely by Dino De Laurentiis."

 The film was a financial and critical failure.
 Bogdanovich later called it "awful...
 I don't even like to mention it."

 On Rotten Tomatoes the film has an approval rating of 0% based on reviews from 5 critics.

 Variety called it, "an embarrassingly unfunny attempt at screwball comedy, marking a career nadir for producer-director Peter Bogdanovich and his miscast star Rob Lowe."

+Filmink called it, "a mess.
+Makes no sense.
+Rob Lowe tries.
+So does Colleen Camp.
+It’s confusing.
+Dumb.
+Has the hallmarks of many Bogdanovich flops, i.e. endless long takes of people yabbering without it being funny."